 This website is dedicated to providing combined surgical and other treatment options as a long term solution for patients with lymphedema.
 Dr. Granzow is a pioneer in the treatment of lymphedema, and personally performs these surgeries in California in the Los Angeles area in private hospitals.
-He was the first to effectively combine different types of lymphedema sugery and has created the FLO System (SM) of Functional Lymphedema Operations to integrate the different surgical methods.
+He was the first to effectively combine different types sugery to treat both the fluid and solid components of lympedema in the same patient.
+He developed the FLO System (SM) of Functional Lymphedema Operations, the first comprehensive lymphedema treatment system to integrate the different surgical and non-surgical treatment methods.

 from the Los Angeles Times

 Dr. Granzow at the National Lymphedema Network Conference in Dallas, Texas